 UCOM is a Marie Skłodowska-Curie Innovative Training Network; a joint research training and doctoral programme, funded by the EU and implemented by a partnership of high profile universities, research institutions, and non-academic organisations that are located in 8 different countries.

-15 doctoral candidates will be recruited by the research-focused organisations of the consortium to develop, improve and validate new state-of-the-art cavitation models and interaction with soft materials (e.g. tissues) against both existing and new experimental data.
-At the same time, the UCOM project will give the young researchers the opportunity to gain knowledge, skills and expertise but also to create strategic partnerships with leading institutions worldwide, preparing them this way for a successful career, either in the public or the private sector.
+15 doctoral candidates have been recruited by the research – focused organisations.
+The young researchers develop, improve and validate new state-of-the-art cavitation models and interaction with soft materials (e.g., tissues) against both existing and new experimental data.
+At the same time, they gain knowledge, skills and expertise and create strategic partnerships with leading institutions worldwide, either in the public or the private sector.